Skip to main content

 Updated this week

 Add VAT to your event tickets to comply with state or local regulations.
-This article will teach you how to apply and calculate VAT on event tickets.
+In this article, you will learn how to apply the same vat rate for all paid ticket types, customize the vat rate per ticket type and calculate VAT on event tickets.

 IMPORTANT NOTES: